-The Directors of the Company declare that:
+- The Directors of the Company declare that:

-- 1. the financial statements and notes, as set out on pages 32 to 77, are in accordance with the Corporations Act 2001 and: - i. comply with Australian Accounting Standards, which, as stated in accounting policy Note 1 to the financial statements, constitutes compliance with International Financial Reporting Standards; and - ii. give a true and fair view of the financial position as at 30 June 2023 and of the performance for the year ended on that date of the Group; - 2. in the Directors' opinion there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable; and - 3. the Directors have been given the declarations required by s 295A of the Corporations Act 2001 from the Chief Executive Officer and Chief Financial Officer.
+1. the financial statements and notes, 2001 and: the financial statements and notes, as set out on pages 19 to 67, are in accordance with the Corporations Act 2001 and: - comply with Australian Accounting Standards, which, as stated in accounting policy Note 1 to the financial statements, constitutes compliance with International Financial Reporting Standards; and - give a true and fair view of the financial position as at 30 June 2023 and of the performance for the year ended on that date of the Group; - in the Directors' opinion there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable; and - the Directors have been given the declarations required by s 295A of the Corporations Act 2001 from the Chief Executive Officer and Chief Financial Officer.

-Signed in accordance with a resolution of the Board of Directors made pursuant to Section 295 (5) of the Corporations Act 2001.
+Signed in accordance with a resolution of the Board of Directors made pursuant to Section 295 (5) of the Corporations Act